rancher/partner-charts/README.md

 Once your software is certified SUSE "Ready", there are a few more requirements for inclusion in Rancher Partner charts.
 The Helm chart must:

-* be Helm 3 compatible.
+* be Helm 3 compatible
 * be in a hosted [Helm](https://helm.sh/docs/topics/chart_repository/)
-  (recommended) or Git repository that we can reference.
+  (recommended) or Git repository that we can reference
-* have the following Rancher specific add-ons (More details on this below).
+* have the following Rancher specific add-ons (More details on this below)
     * kubeVersion set in the chart's metadata
     * app-readme.md
     * questions.yml (Optional)